Updated on: 19.06.2021

 This is the cost which is to be used to calculate the Capital gain and tax on the profit made.

-How to calculate Long-term capital gains tax
+How to calculate Long-term capital gains tax with capital gain index

 After knowing the Indexed cost of acquisition on applying the cost inflation index, it is now easy to calculate the Capital gain and Tax on the same.